DIGI-VUB/image.binarization/README.md

 ### Installation

+- For regular users, install the package from your local CRAN mirror `install.packages("image.binarization")`
 - For installing the development version of this package: `remotes::install_github("DIGI-VUB/image.binarization")`
 - Note that the package requires a compiler with C++17 capabilities